3ilalahmed123/TextArtToCppCode/README.md

 4. Enjoy!

 I made this so that I save time when embedding ASCII/TEXT art into my programs.
 Instead of manually going through every line and adding '\'s to prevent errors and new lines, this code does it for you and gives you your art in one line.
+EDIT: It's 2025 now AI can do this for you ;p

 ![image](https://user-images.githubusercontent.com/78381391/118833286-3dc95f80-b8b9-11eb-8ddc-71bd7306a948.png)